miredo/pomamo-cncconfigurations/README.md

-# pomamo-cncconfigurations
+# Pomamo Cnc configurations

+## Overview

-Cnc configurations for Pomamo
+Set of configurations for Pomamo.